-Nudism and Discrimination of Single Nudist Guys: Yay or Nay?
+Nudism and Discrimination of the Single Male Nudist: Yay or Nay?

 A few months ago on my blog, I talked about “why naturism has a lady problem.”
 The problem being that women don’t show up to many nudist places and events in nearly the same numbers as men.
 I’ve observed that men (of all ages and sexual orientations) are more comfortable being naked in social settings.
 They are almost guaranteed to show up at any publicized nudist or naked affair.
 (It’s different in other countries but I’m talking only about the U.S. here.)